 “You and I will have to go over there pretty soon and we will investigate and if we find the clay – why then all we will need to do is to go to working on pots and tile, and ship them out on our new railroad to market.”

 Work proceeded with the railroad negotiating rights of way, grading road beds, installing culverts and buying land for a railroad station.
-In 1903, the line was bought by the Burlington and Southeastern Railroad, which had even bigger plans to add a spur north and another all the way to Windsor.
+In 1903, the Burlington and Southeastern Railroad bought the line.
+It had even bigger plans to add a spur north and another all the way to Windsor.

-In 1905, with more than $100,000 spent, almost all its track bed graded, and four miles of actual track laid, the dream died.
-The railroad ran out of money and its treasurer signaled that there was no way for the company to succeed and the railroad fever finally broke.
+In 1905, the dream died, with more than $100,000 spent, almost all its track bed graded, and four miles of actual track laid, the dream died.
+The railroad ran out of money.
+Its treasurer signaled the company could not possibly succeed.
+The railroad fever finally broke.

-All that was left was a series of track beds, many of which have been bulldozed, but some of which remain today, as historian Gerry Fox explained in a 2015 lecture.
+All that was left was a series of track beds, many of which have been bulldozed.
+Some, however, remain today, as historian Gerry Fox explained in a 2015 lecture.